Pediatric Cancer and Blood Disorders

 - We are the only hospital in Oregon nationally ranked in pediatric cancer.
 U.S. News & World Report also ranks Doernbecher as one of the best children’s hospitals in the nation.

-- We partner with the OHSU Knight Cancer Institute and the Pape Family Foundation Pediatric Research Institute to offer the newest and most advanced treatments.
+- We partner with the Pape Family Foundation Pediatric Research Institute to offer the newest and most advanced treatments.

 - Doernbecher is the only children’s hospital in Oregon to offer CAR T-cell therapy, a groundbreaking immunotherapy treatment for childhood leukemia.